bes-ptah/winbatchOS/README.md

 # WinBatchX
 #### WinBatchX is a successful operating system in batch script made for any windows release (NT 6.1+) that shows a working GUI, desktop and buttons inside the command line.
 Over 100 builds have tested this for about a year now.
-The latest release is 16.0 - The Windows ModernPC (10X) Update.
-It's update (16.1) is recieved as an 'addon'.
+The latest release is 16.1 - The Windows ModernPC (10X) Update.
 The previewing release is the 17.0 release.

-#### ( ! ) Tested with the latest Insider build; Windows 11 Insider Release Build 25169
+#### ( ! ) Tested with the latest Insider build; Windows 11 Insider Release Build 25174
 #### ( ! ) We don't support 32-bit operating systems because some of our GUI programs are 64-bit only.

 #### ( ! ) WinBatchX 16.0 has ended release support and 16.1 is it's sucessor.